ashandilya/WhatILearntToday/README.md

 <br>

+### Learn about a new Technology Term everyday

+- <b>Code with lint checks:</b> In addition to ensuring your app meets its functional requirements by building tests, it's important that you also ensure your code has no structural problems by running the code through lint.
+The lint tool helps find poorly structured code that can impact the reliability and efficiency of your Android apps and make your code harder to maintain.<br>
+          For example, if your XML resource files contain unused namespaces, this takes up space and incurs unnecessary processing.
+Other structural issues, such as use of deprecated elements or API calls that are not supported by the target API versions, might lead to code failing to run correctly.
+Lint can help you clean up these issues, [Know More](https://developer.android.com/studio/write/lint.html).

 - [What is JSON and why would I use it?](https://stackoverflow.com/questions/383692/what-is-json-and-why-would-i-use-it)

 - [What is JSON: the 3 minute JSON Tutorial](https://secretgeek.net/json_3mins)